stepzen-dev/transferred-stepzen-schemas/airtable/readme.md

       table: {{ table }}
 ```

-Not signed up to the StepZen API?
-Sign up here - https://stepzen.com/request-invite
+Not signed up for StepZen?
+Try it free here - https://stepzen.com/request-invite